bormaxi8080/osint-timeline/DRAFT.md

 CRACKAR.
 Advanced Multi-Vector Penetration Testing Tool: https://github.com/codingcreatively/crackar/tree/main

+Alt-sendme.
+Send files and folders anywhere in the world without storing in cloud - any size, any format, no accounts, no restrictions: https://github.com/tonyantony300/alt-sendme

 ----

 **Universal Search & AI:**

+Pinchtab.
+Most agent browser tools (OpenClaw, Playwright MCP, Browser Use) are tightly coupled - they only work inside their own framework.
+If you switch agents or want to script something in bash, you're out of luck: https://github.com/pinchtab/pinchtab

 Learn Prompt Hacking.
 This is The most comprehensive prompt hacking course available, which record our progress on a prompt engineering and prompt hacking course: https://github.com/TrustAI-laboratory/Learn-Prompt-Hacking